DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 ### Relationship to other E-ARK specifications

-This document is part of a set of specifications that define a common understanding of the principles and requirements for interoperable Information Packages according to the OAIS reference model (see Figure 1).
+This document is part of a set of specifications that define a common understanding of the principles and requirements for interoperable Information Packages according to the OAIS reference model (see [Figure 1](#fig1)).

 The Common Specification for Information Packages (CS IP) identifies and standardises the common aspects of all information packages (Submission, Archival and Dissemination Information Packages, i.e. SIP, AIP and DIP, respectively) which are equally relevant and implemented by different functional entities of the overall digital preservation process (i.e. pre-ingest, ingest, long-term preservation and access).

 The current E-ARK SIP specification does not repeat the information presented in the CS IP.
 Only the information that is absolutely necessary to understand the SIP specification is utlised in this document.
 This means that in order to fully understand this specification it is essential that the user reads the CS IP.

+<a name="fig1"></a>
 ![Set of E-ARK Specifications](images/specificationset.png)

 **Figure 1**: Relationships between all E-ARK specifications.